 On-grid or off-grid?

 Mine will be an on-grid (or grid-tied) system, where I can pull energy from the utility as I need it (at night, for instance) and send excess energy back to the grid when my panels produce more than I’m using.
 In my case NV Energy will pay me 75% of their usual rate for any excess I send them.
-For instance my solar panels will likely produce more energy than I need in Las Vegas winters, but less than needed in the hot summers.
+For instance my solar panels will likely produce more energy than I need in sunny Las Vegas summers, but less than needed in the cloudy, short days of winter.
 Being tied to the grid allows me to balance those out to some extent.
 I will still have to pay a monthly base (about $13.25) to the utility , plus the cost of whatever net energy I use from the grid (at night or peaks), plus taxes.

 One disadvantage of grid-tied systems, which surprises many people, is that if the grid goes down in a blackout, your solar panels are completely disconnected and will not supply power to your house.
 You’re blacked out too!
 This is mostly for safety, to make sure your panels don’t send power through the lines as workers repair them.
 To avoid this you would need to install additional equipment to provide an off-grid option.